peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 Previously, `Metavariable.v` came after `Judgement.v`, `Context.v`; now it comes before.
 This allows definitions like instantiation of judgements to go with judgements, not with instantiation, fitting the general placement of functoriality-type statements.

+## Rolled [Typing.TypedClosure] into [Auxiliary.Closure]

+Having [TypedClosure] grouped with all the things that really depend on syntax just felt wrong: it really is about general closure systems, even though its motivation is more narrowly tied to dependent type theory than the rest of what [Auxiliary.Closure] sets up is.

 # Still to do:

 General functoriality/categorical conventions: